etwest/MIPS-Memory-Manager/README.md

 Function which takes in the address of allocated memory and marks it as free (ready to be used again by a call to alloc)

 # Example
 The provided example sorts an array using recursive MergeSort.
 Additionally, code to plot the memory impact is provided.
+To run the example copy the `.asm` files to the directory with your `MARS.jar` file.
 * `standard_mergesort.asm` provides code to run mergesort using syscall 9 directly (syscall 9 allocates heap memory)
 * `managed_mergesort.asm` provides code to run mergesort using memory managment via calls to `alloc` and `free`
 * `standard_impact.txt` the result of running `standard_mergesort.asm`